MicrosoftDocs/power-platform/power-platform/guidance/expressroute/planning-expressroute.md

 ## External connectivity to/from Power Platform

-When making connections to Power Platform from customer locations there are multiple traffic types to be considered.
+When making connections to Microsoft Power Platform from customer locations, there are multiple traffic types to be considered.
 This may lead to both peering types, including Microsoft and Private Peering, but the same ExpressRoute circuit can be used including these different peering types: